Shanjaq/PrintrBotSelfHost/README.md

 Notes:

-*PROJECT_ID will display in the console when import_gcode.ps1 processing completes

 ***Be sure to download the full gcode to your printer before your host computer IP changes (in the case of DHCP) because the IP is stored in the project file itself.**

 *The bundled Web Server script listens on port 8000, be sure to run this elevated before starting it for the first time: